hazelcast/hazelcast-jet/site/docs/design-docs/012-improved-error-handling.md

 ## Breaking-change

-It might be argued that suspending a job on failure, instead of letting it fail completely is a breaking-change, as far as behaviour is concerned.
+It might be argued that suspending a job on failure, instead of letting it fail completely is a breaking change, as far as behaviour is concerned.

 One might also argue that it's broken behaviour which just took a long time to fix.

-Anyways, to be safe we might preserve the current behaviour as default and make the suggested changes optional.
+Anyways, to be safe, we might preserve the current behaviour as default and make the suggested changes optional.
 Maybe as a new element in `JobConfig`, called `suspend_on_failure`, disabled unless otherwise specified.

-## Notify client
+## Notifying the client

 When we suspend a job due to a failure we need to notify the client that submitted it and give enough information to facilitate the repair of the underlying root cause.

-For this reason we should introduce a new `JobStatus`, called `SUSPENDED_DUE_TO_ERROR` and provide details in the `Exception` set in the `CompletableFuture` returned by `job.getFuture()` (also used by `job.join()`).

-Since we will use a new state we need to make sure that it behaves exactly like the regular suspend: the job can be cancelled, snapshots can be exported (enterprise feature) and so on.
+One possible solution would be to add a method
+`String getSuspensionCause()`, which will return `Requested by user` if suspended due to a user request or it will return the exception with stack tract as a string if the job was suspended due to an error.

+If the job is not suspended, it can throw or return Job not suspended.

+> NOTE: I don't like this solution, under development.

 ## When to use